nextgis/docs_ngweb/source/layers.rst

 Creation of a resource group
 ----------------------------

-Resources could be joined to groups.
-For example you can join base layers to one group, satellite imagery to another group and thematic data to one more group etc.
+Resources can be arranged in groups.
+For example, you can have special groups for base layers, satellite images and special data.

-Groups help organize layers in Control panel and help manage access permissions in a convenient way.
+Groups help organize the layers in the Control panel and make it easier to manage access permissions.

-To create a resource group navigate to the group, where you want to create a new one (root group or another), and in actions pane "Create resource" click "Resource group" (see :numref:`admin_layers_create_resource_group`).
+To create a resource group navigate to the group, where you want to create a new one (root group or another), and in the "Create resource" actions pane click "Resource group" (see :numref:`admin_layers_create_resource_group`).

 .. figure:: _static/admin_layers_create_resource_group_eng.png
    :name: admin_layers_create_resource_group
    :align: center
    :width: 16cm

-   Selection of "Resource group" action.
+   Selection of "Resource group" action

 Create resource dialog for resource group is presented on :numref:`admin_layers_create_group`.